Cleon909/QA-Final-Project/README.md

 -   NGINX used as a load balancer/reverse proxy sat on a different machine

 -   Jenkins updates developer via email

+-   Database pre-populated with some data to search for and look at

+-   Logic in the flask app recognises if deleting an academic will leave a paper without an author and blocks it, it also recognises if a paper being created or deleted has the same name as another paper and prevents it before the database returns an error.

-### If there was more time or the database would ever actually be used here are some features it could have:
+**If there was more time or the database would ever actually be used here are some features it could have:**

 -   Ability to filter search results, i.e. all papers from a certain year, or all authors in certain field of study.